- Benefits of the Renegade Row

 - Set yourself up so you are in a side plank position with one hand on the floor and both feet up the wall.
-Generally, you want to position your hand so it is below your shoulder.
-I have my hand so it is slightly ahead of my shoulder, and this position feels great for me.
-Do what works for you.

-- Once you are in position, tuck your ribs towards your hips (close the space in your midsection), contract all of your core muscles (essentially all of your muscles but your limbs), squeeze your glutes, and slowly lower your leg towards the floor, bring it back to the wall, reset and repeat.
+- Once you are in position, tuck your ribcage towards your hips (close the space in your midsection), contract all of your core muscles (essentially all of your muscles but your limbs), squeeze your glutes, and slowly lower your leg towards the floor, bring it back to the wall, reset and repeat.

 - Aim to deeply inhale (360 degrees of air around your spine) and exhale the entire time.